 - Every request for a postal vote is checked against our computer records of electors

-- A request for a postal vote is turned down if the application form isn't signed or if a date of birth isn't provided
+- A request for a postal vote is turned down if the application form is not signed or if a date of birth is not provided

 - We write back to everyone who arranges a postal vote